Thomas Bertrand-Hudon

 Thomas Bertrand-Hudon (born October 11, 1996) is a Canadian professional football running back for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played college football at Delaware State.
+He was the first professional football player to wear a Guardian Cap during a regular season game.

 Early life

-Bertrand-Hudon was born in Mont-Saint-Hilaire, Quebec.
-He played CEGEP football at Champlain College Lennoxville.
+Thomas Bertrand-Hudon was born on October 11, 1996, in Mont-Saint-Hilaire, Quebec.
+He first played baseball as a child before becoming interested in football.
+He played high school football and basketball at École Secondaire Saint-Joseph.
+Bertrand-Hudon then played CEGEP football at Champlain College Lennoxville from 2014 to 2017.
+He had an 106-yard touchdown run in 2017.

+Bertrand-Hudon received walk-on offers to play college football in the United States but no scholarships.
+He instead enrolled at Carleton University to play U Sports football for the Ravens.
+However, he never played for the Ravens and was only at Carleton University for a semester.
+He decided to attend some summer football camps to attract U.S. interest.

 College career

-Bertrand-Hudon played college football for the Delaware State Hornets from 2018 to 2022.
+Bertrand-Hudon was offered a partial scholarship to attend Delaware State University and play college football for the Delaware State Hornets.
+He played for the Hornets from 2018 to 2022.
 He did not appear in any games in 2018.
-He played in eight games in 2019, rushing 111 times for 508 yards and five touchdowns.
-Bertrand-Hudon appeared in all five games of the COVID-19 shortened 2020 season, recording 46 carries for 198 yards.
-He played in only three games during the 2021 season due to injury.
-He appeared in 11 games in 2022, rushing 75 times for 282 yards and five touchdowns.
+Bertrand-Hudon appeared in eight games in 2019, rushing 111 times for 508 yards and five touchdowns.
+He played in all five games of the COVID-19 shortened 2020 season, recording 46 carries for 198 yards while also suffering a shoulder injury.
+Bertrand-Hudon appeared in only three games during the 2021 season before tearing his Achilles.
+He played in 11 games in 2022, rushing 75 times for 282 yards and five touchdowns.